 Although the lowest-paid workers account for just over 5 percent of all hourly-wage employees nationwide, you find them at entry-level jobs in fast-food chains, at retail checkout counters, nursing homes, in the home health-aide field and elsewhere through the service industries -- especially in the leisure and hospitality sector.
 Overall, hourly workers total 80 million, about 60 percent of all employees, according to the U.S. Labor Department's Bureau of Labor Statistics.

 Some of the minimum earners are working full-time, the sole support either as singletons or as family breadwinners.

 More often, the minimum-wage workers -- 64 percent are female and 25 percent are Hispanic -- provide a second or third part-time income for an economically stressed family.
-Half of the minimum-wage earners are older than 25.

 They provide the margin of difference between abject poverty and a working-poor income that allows scrimping by for only the bare essentials of daily life.
 They qualify for food stamps and tax credits, but even with support systems, they work paycheck to paycheck, often on the cusp of financial wipeout.